Fermions and gravitational gyrotropy: Gravitational gyrotropy in cosmology

 \subsection{Preliminaries}

-We will now use comoving coordinates $x^j$, and a positive-definite standard Euclidean three-metric $\varepsilon _{jk}$ used to raise and lower Euclidean indices; for most purposes we use a three-vector notation.
-We usually use a conformal time $\eta$, although in some places physical time $t$ is more natural.
+I will now use comoving coordinates $x^j$, and a positive-definite standard Euclidean three-metric $\varepsilon _{jk}$ used to raise and lower Euclidean indices; for most purposes I use a three-vector notation.
+Usually a conformal time $\eta$ is used, although in some places physical time $t$ is more natural.
 The metric is then

 For the perturbations, we will take the circular frequency $\omega=k\geq 0$ and the phase function

 where $\bk =k\hat\bk$ is the spatial wave-vector (hats indicate comoving unit vectors).
 Then the tangent covector is $l_a=\nabla _au =d\eta -{\hat\bk}\cdot d\bx$ and $l^a=a^{-2}\left( \partial _\eta +{\hat\bk}\cdot{\bm\nabla}\right)$.